GCPKenobi/terraform/Terraform/Automating-Infrastructure-on-Google-Cloud-with-Terraform-Challenge-Lab.md

 ## Task 1.
 Create the configuration files
-Run the following in Cloud Shell to create the files:
+Run the following in Cloud Shell to create the following Terraform configuration files:
 ```
 mkdir storage
 mkdir modules